Weekend in Nashville: Music, History and Honky-tonk

 Driving cross country can be either a rushed event to get to a destination or one where you can slow down to make it an old fashion road trip.

-During our 6283 mile road trip across the US, one of our stops was in music city of Nashville Tennessee.
-Arriving in Nashville at noon was a real eye opener after leaving the quiet city of Asheville, NC early that morning.
+During our 6283-mile road trip across the US, one of our stops was in the music city of Nashville Tennessee.
+Arriving in Nashville at noon was a real eye-opener after leaving the quiet city of Asheville, NC early that morning.

 Where Asheville had quiet streets and is surrounded by nature, downtown Nashville was crowded with the hustle and bustle of busy sidewalks and music spilling out from many bars.
 We knew this would be a fun weekend.